trexitycode/vroom/docs/API.md

 In order to ease modeling problems with no skills required, not providing a `skills` key default to providing an empty array.

+### Required tasks and vehicle locking

+Use `required: true` to enforce hard inclusion of a task in the solution.
+If a required task cannot be assigned feasibly, an input error is raised.

+Use `required_vehicle` or `allowed_vehicles` on a task to restrict eligibility to specific vehicles.
+This works in addition to skills and other feasibility checks.
+Combining `required: true` with `required_vehicle` enforces that the task must be assigned to that vehicle or the solver errors.

 ### Task priorities